-• Annual Incentives.
-As a result of our strong financial performance and the successful achievement of individual performance goals, our named executive officers earned awards under our Annual Incentive Plan for 2017 and the awards were distributed in the second calendar quarter of 2018.
-The awards (if any) under the Annual Incentive Plan for 2018 have not yet been determined; however, the Compensation/ Human Resource Committee expects the plan calculations to be made and awards determined (if any) by March 2019.
-See "Performance-Based Compensation" for additional information on the Annual Incentive Plan for 2018.
-See also "Grants of Plan-Based Awards During 2018" for information on potential incentive awards under the Annual Incentive Plan for 2018.
+- Chief Executive Officer/President.
+The Board of Directors conducted a performance review of Mr. Black during 2020 for purposes of determining his 2021 compensation.
+The Board of Directors concluded that Mr. Black continues to exhibit strong business and leadership skills and is moving the Company in a direction that continues to enhance long-term shareholder value.
+Based on this review, the Board of Directors approved a 10% increase in Mr. Black's compensation.
+In addition, the Company allowed the term of Mr. Black's employment agreement to extend through June 2024. - Other Named Executive Officers.
+Mr. Black conducted a performance review of our other named executive officers and determined that the officers continue to contribute greatly to the success of the Company and its affiliates.
+Based on this review, the Board of Directors approved a 10% increase in Mr. Jones' compensation and a 5% increase in Mr. Guillaume's compensation.
+In addition, the Company allowed the terms of the change in control agreement with Mr. Jones to extend through January 19, 2025. - Annual Incentives.
+As a result of our strong financial performance and the successful achievement of individual performance goals, our named executive officers earned awards under our Annual Incentive Plan for 2020 and the awards were distributed in the second calendar quarter of 2021.
+The awards (if any) under the Annual Incentive Plan for 2021 have not yet been determined; however, the Compensation/Human Resource Committee expects the plan calculations to be made and awards determined (if any) by June 2022.
+See "Performance-Based Compensation" for additional information on the Annual Incentive Plan for 2021.
+See also "Grants of Plan-Based Awards During 2021" for information on potential incentive awards under the Annual Incentive Plan for 2021.